Hégésippe Légitimus

 Hégésippe Jean Légitimus was born in Pointe-à-Pitre, Guadeloupe on 8 April 1868 and died before the end of World War II in Angles-sur-l'Anglin, France, on 29 November 1944.
-He was a socialist politician from Guadeloupe who served in the French National Assembly from 1898–1902 and 1906-1914.
+He was a socialist politician from Guadeloupe who served in the Chamber of Deputies from 1898–1902 and 1906-1914.

 In 1793, Jean-Baptiste Belley was the first black man elected to the French Parliament.
 It would be 105 years later before another black man, Hégésippe Légitimus, was elected.
 Up until 1898 the colonies and territoires d'Outre-Mer had only been represented by white, mixed-race or "béké" deputies.

 Légitimus was followed shortly afterwards by other black deputies: Gratien Candace, Blaise Diagne, Ngalandou Diouf, Achille René-Boisneuf and Maurice Satineau.
 He sat in the parliamentary assembly alongside Guesde, Jean Jaurès and Léon Blum, becoming good friends with them.

 Légitimus was one of the founders of the Parti Ouvrier, the socialist party of Guadaloupe.
 It was politically aligned with that of mainland France.

 Légitimus, councillor and mayor of Pointe-à-Pitre, founder of the socialist movement in Guadeloupe, Member of Parliament in Paris, made an indelible mark on French political life at the beginning of the nineteenth century.

 The price of sugar went through the roof during the US Civil War (1861-1865).
 But it began to fall again in 1870, creating a crisis that had the effect of rationalising capital, wealth and production on one hand against the abolition of slave labour, unreliable production and social upheaval and war on the other hand.
 The crisis, and consequent world-wide disruption, continued until 1914, whereupon many families had migrated from Guadeloupe to live in mainland France.

 Socialism rose up in the thoughts and actions of workers, including the black slaves and workers on the sugar plantations, and amongst the intelligentsia.
 In 1914, the war to end all world wars began.
 Socialist parties quickly grew in number, strength and influence throughout recognised world diaspora.
 Hégésippe Légitimus was the founder and driving force of the Socialist Party in Guadeloupe.

 Légitimus also founded the Republican Youth Committee and the Workers Party of Guadeloupe.
 He established a newspaper called "The People" in 1891.
 The Workers Party was politically aligned to the socialist-left and quickly became popular amongst the Guadeloupeans.
 It became very popular because it was the first Party to defend workers' rights and give a united voice to the black population.
 Légitimus entered the House of Deputies as the member for Guadeloupe in 1898.
 He became President of the Council in 1899 and was elected Mayor of Pointe-à-Pitre in 1904.